ayoubelmohamedi/cpp-module-06/README.md

     Errors:
     1 - If a conversion to char is not displayable, prints an informative message. such as : "Non displayable"
-    2 - If a conversion does not make any sense or overflows, display a message to inform the user that the type conversion is impossible.
+    2 - If a conversion does not make any sense or overflows, display a message to inform ("impossible") the user that the type conversion is impossible.

+    output format:

+    /convert 0
+    char: Non displayable
+    int: 0
+    float: 0.0f
+    double: 0.0